Be so good they can’t ignore you. ~ Steve Martin ~

-Practicing is everything in life, so instead of step-by-step instructions on how to use Sway, let me instead show you 2 examples of the same presentations below, which I’ve created in about half an hour for each.
+Practicing is everything in life, so instead of step-by-step instructions on how to use Sway, let me instead show you an example of presentations below, which I’ve created in about half an hour.

 The topic is my previous article on 7 workable features that can prevent student dropouts in an online course.

-The same presentation is now given below with no lock-in password, it also has a new layout vertically scrolling design and it loops continuously with 3 seconds for each slide-view.
+In the presentation there is a new layout that scrolls vertically and it loops continuously with 3 seconds for each slide-view.